Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Materials and methods

-In Figure 3 of the main text (panels C and D), we plot the skewness and kurtosis as functions of $\mu t^{2/3}$.
-The data collapse observed in Fig.\,3C is seen even more clearly in the numerics, shown in Figure \ref{fig:Fig3_numerics}.
+In Figure 3B of the main text, we plot the skewness as a function of $\mu t^{2/3}$.
+The data collapse observed there is seen even more clearly in the numerics, shown in Figure \ref{fig:Fig3_numerics}.
 In the inset to panel A, we see that the time at which the skewness becomes positive scales like $\mu^{-3/2}$, and, in panel B, we see a collapse of the numerical data when plotted as a function of $\mu t^{2/3}$.
 The power law scaling sensibly predicts that the crossing time becomes infinite as $\mu\to 0$, which makes sense because the skewness is always 0 at $\mu=0$.
 The kurtosis, however, cannot be a function of $\mu t^{2/3}$ because it is not constant when $\mu=0$.

 Figure \ref{fig:Fig3_numerics} shows that the skewness also appears to collapse reasonably well when plotted as a function of $\mu t^{1/3}$, thus conveying the difficulty of estimating the exponent of $t$ by eye.
 In order to do so in an unbiased manner, we define a quantitative measure of data collapse based on the appropriately normalized sum of fit residuals (where the fit describes the purportedly universal scaling function).
-Using $\mu t^\gamma$ as the scaling variable, for varying $\gamma$, we find that this metric is minimized for $\gamma\sim 0.65$.
+Using $\mu t^\gamma$ as the scaling variable, for varying $\gamma$, we find (Fig.~\ref{fig:Fig3_numerics}) that this metric is minimized for $\gamma\sim 0.62$.
 This is consistent with our initial observation of $\mu t^{2/3}$ seemingly yielding the best data collapse.
+Although KPZ predicts $\gamma = 1/3$, that prediction is only valid for much smaller values of $\mu$ than studied in this experiment \cite{gopalakrishnan2019anomalous}, so it is perhaps more surprising that the data collapse at all; this is a nontrivial finding of our experiment and numerics.

-\subsection{Sweeps of anisotropy and imbalance}
+\subsubsection{Sweeps of anisotropy and imbalance}

 The transport characteristics of the XXZ model are strongly dependent on the anisotropy parameter, $\Delta$.
 In particular, ballistic, superdiffusive and diffusive behaviors are expected in the regimes where $\Delta<1$, $\Delta=1$ and $\Delta>1$, respectively.
 Moreover, the KPZ conjecture was only proposed for the isotropic point ($\Delta=1$).
 In order to get a better sense of the parameter space in which we are operating, we performed 2D numerical sweeps of the anisotropy $\Delta$ and the initial imbalance $\mu$.
 The results are shown in Figure \ref{fig:2d_sweep_heatmaps}.
 They illustrate a sign change in the skewness and kurtosis close to the Heisenberg point, $\Delta=1$, as well as a clear change in the dynamical exponent.